 Roy centers her story around the region of Kottayam, in the highlands of Kerala.
 The agriculture of this region is dominated by the production of coffee, tea, and rubber; it is a rubber plantation which the “history house” is situated, and where Velutha is first sheltered and finally destroyed.

-Though English is spoken in much of Kerala, Malayalam is by far the principle language: it is spoken by a full 96 percent of the population of Kerala, as well as four percent of the population of India.
+Though English is spoken in much of Kerala, Malayalam is by far the principal language: it is spoken by a full 96 percent of the population of Kerala, as well as four percent of the population of India.
 Malayalam ranks eighth among the fifteen major Indian languages in total number of speakers.
-The language originated from Sanscrit and Tamil, but has evolved greatly with the influx of various foreign cultures and languages into Keralan society.
+The language originated from Sanskrit and Tamil, but has evolved greatly with the influx of various foreign cultures and languages into Keralan society.
 Malayalam now includes literally hundreds of words and idiomatic expressions taken from languages such as English, Syriac, Latin,and Portuguese.
-Not only is Malayalam widely spoken, but it and other languages are also quite heavily read in Kerala; the state boasts a literacy rate of between 90 and 100 percent, possibly higher than any state in the world.
+Not only is Malayalam widely spoken, but it and other languages are also quite heavily read in Kerala; the state boasts a literacy rate of between 90 and 100 percent.
 Knowledge of that fact may make the phenomenal reading and writing abilities of young Estha and Rahel seem slightly more conceivable to a skeptical reader of Roy’s story.

 History, Religion, & Society